SpaceForever/Spiral-Labs/theory-of-mind.md

-# Theory of Mind
+# Theory of mind

 Can be increased by reading fiction.

-[[Space]] has noticed that people who tend to read more are somwhat different than those who don't.
+[[Space]] has noticed that people who tend to read more are somewhat different than those who don't.

 [[Raj]], [[Space]] and [[Xorander]] all read fiction fervently as children, likely contributing to their relative maturity.

+thistbh i wonder how things are going in that other place where things happen hahahaha

+Apes that has ve  ught

 https://supermemo.guru/wiki/Rat_Park